ZedWalter/DataStructuresFinal/Trees/Trees.md

 ```
 Note that the yield command provides us the next value for our loop.
 It works very similar to a return statement however where return ends the function, yield lets you start where you left off.

-Optaining the height of a BST as well as the size can be done recurselively and they take O(n) and O(1) respectively.
+Obtaining the height of a BST as well as the size can be done recursively and they take O(n) and O(1) respectively.

 ```python
 def get_height(self):